 Skip links and keyboard navigation

-Social media content (e.g. posts, blogs, comments, likes, tweets, retweets) is a record and should be managed according to its value and the same rules as all other records.
+Social media content (e.g. posts, blogs, comments, likes, tweets, retweets) is a public record and should be managed according to its value and the same rules as all other public records.

 Most social media content will have a transitory or short-term value.

-Some social media content will have a medium to long-term value–usually information that is unique, or requires follow up by the agency or results from service delivery or consultation.
+Some social media content will have a medium to long-term value – usually information that is unique, or requires follow up by the public authority or results from service delivery or consultation.

 See the following guide to whether social media needs to be captured or not.